 If there’s one thing I cherish from my own childhood, it’s reading.
 I would shut myself away in my bedroom and devour books.
 Reading transported me to other places and times, it was powerful and moving.
-For a small child without a lot of independence or agency, that’s a big thing.
+For a small child without a lot of independence, that’s a big thing.

 I attribute my love of reading to many successes beyond my primary school years.
 It helped me do well at school, which led to greater skills in communication and a life-long love of expressing myself through words.